NetGalley Review | Author’s Experience Joining a NetGalley Co-Op

 My number of requests was fairly low in comparison to other titles listed in my co-op.
 Some books had 300+ review requests; mine ended somewhere in the 30’s.
 It seemed to be very hit-or-miss.
 And mine was a miss.
 I did get some reviews, so I wouldn’t say it was a total loss, but the number was not nearly as high as I was hoping.

 That being said, I also wasn’t the lowest in the co-op.
-This could have been attributed to my genre, my synopsis, my cover, or even my following.
+This could have been attributed to my genre, synopsis, cover, or even my following.
 Although I’ve been working on growing my base, some of the other authors in the co-op might have had a much bigger audience and been advertising their newest ARC to their fans.
 My book was not an ARC and had already been on the market for over a year.

 I did get my first one-star review ever.
 But honestly, it was almost a relief; I’d been dreading my first one-star review ever since the book was published in 2018.
-It felt like the bandage had finally been ripped off and I didn’t have to stress about it inevitably coming anymore.
+It felt like the bandage had finally been ripped off and I didn’t have to stress about its inevitability anymore.
 It’s done and over with.
 And the reviewer, although she didn’t like my story or writing style, was professional enough to not post the review on other sites like Goodreads and Amazon, and for that, I was grateful.

 I approved several booksellers and librarians to download my title.
 I don’t know if any sales came out of the deal, but that part of my initial research turned out to be accurate.
 My requests were a mix of regular reviewers, booksellers, and librarians.
 I didn’t hit the jackpot and encounter any magazine editors.